-Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion analysis shows that the project activity is always the least attractive scenario.
+Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion is always the least attractive scenario.
 Hence, it is sufficiently demonstrated that the project faces an investment barrier.
 Therefore this CL is closed.
 CL 4 As the PDD declare "The treated water is then recycled and sent back to the farms, or used for irrigation by the use of biogas or electrical stationary pumps.
 DNV request to explain in PDD why project emission on account of use of electricity for operation of the facility is not considered in the farms.
 B.4.1 The declaration in the item A.4 will be revised and clearly explained.
 The energy to the stationary pumps will be powered by a biogas co-generator.
 In normal situation the treated water is sent to the pasture by gravity.
 In the second best choice is the water biogas pumps and the third option in the use of electrical pump powered by a biogas generator.
-The reviewed PDD version 2 dated of 01 May 2008 had included the monitoring of possible electricity consumption on each farm.
+All this operations will be out of the project boundary.
+The reviewed PDD version 2 dated of 25 June 2009 had included the monitoring of possible electricity consumption on each farm.
 Therefore this CL is closed.
 CL 5 The following need to be included in the Monitoring Plan. (i) Manufactures specification for operation of the flare and the data and procedures to monitor is to be documented in PDD, as required under the methodological "Tool to determine project emissions from flaring".
-Also see serial No 26 of methodology. (ii)The system used for monitoring MS% B.9.1 (i) It will be explained in the section B.7.2.
-The flare monitoring is included in the operational procedure POP 8 - flare efficiency. (ii) MS% I,y, Wsite and NLT,y included in the PDD section B.7.2. (iii) A operational procedure POP 15 is implemented to monitor the genetic annually The reviewed PDD version 2 dated 16 March 2009 and complementary operation procedures submitted to DNV demonstrate the correct Monitoring Plan according AMS-III.D version 14.
+B.9.1 (i) It will be explained in the section B.7.2.
+The falre monitoring is included in the operational procedure POP 8 - flare efficiency. (ii) (ii)MS% I,y , Wsite and NLT,y included in the PDD section B.7.2.
+The reviewed PDD version 2 dated 25 June 2009 and complementary operation procedures submitted to DNV demonstrate the correct Monitoring Plan according AMS-III.D version 14.
 Therefore this CL is closed.